 As well as using automation for the build, Centiq also employs automation to increase speed and consistency during the run phase.
 Tasks mentioned in the previous pillars such as snoozing and patching both benefits from automation to make their execution simpler and less error-prone.

-When migrating SAP workloads to Azure you have to think bigger than just moving what already you have.
+When migrating SAP workloads to Azure, you have to think bigger than just moving what already you have.
 For the best results, aim high.
-Using the four pillars featured in this blog, Centiq can work with you to build an SAP landscape that is performant, cost-effective and secure.

 Steve Stringer, SAP Design Team